mgblackwater/stevekinney.net/content/courses/testing/testing-library-with-vitest.md

+---
+title: "Testing Library + Vitest: A Dream Team For Testing UIs"
+description: Supercharge your UI testing with Testing Library and Vitest.
+modified: 2024-09-28T11:31:14-06:00
+---

-# Testing Library + Vitest: A Dream Team for Testing UIs
+## Testing Library + Vitest: A Dream Team for Testing UIs

 Alright, so you’ve moved past the days of manually clicking every button and scrolling every list to make sure your app didn’t spontaneously combust after your last code change.
 Good choice.
 Now you’re ready to supercharge your UI testing with a little help from **Testing Library** and **Vitest**.
 It's like Batman and Robin—both awesome on their own, but together… well, that’s where you build your test-driven UI Gotham.

 Let’s break down how to get **Testing Library** set up with **Vitest**, and write some tests for real-world scenarios—things you’ll actually face when you just want to make sure the user experience behaves as expected without curling into the fetal position when faced with a bug.

-## Step 1: Setting Things Up
+### Step 1: Setting Things Up

 Before we write tests, we need to stage the environment.
 You probably already have Vitest installed (if not, what kind of renegade are you?
 Get on that!).
 We’ll also need **@testing-library/vue** (or React, depending on your framework), which is geared up to help us render components and interact with them in ways the user would.